daitenshionyan/gachacounter/README.md

 ## Usage

 1. Launch the game whose records you wish to track and open your wish/wrap history.
-Ensure to open till the **Records** page for HSR.
+Ensure to open till the **Records** page for HSR.<br>
 ![HSR Records Page](docs/UsageHSRRecords.png)
 2. Close the game.
 3. Launch the tool by double clicking the .jar file.